newtonma7/newtonma7/README.md

 # Hi! 🐵
 ### about me
 - aspiring software engineer
-- cs & ds student at Virginia Tech
+- cs & math student at Virginia Tech
 - interested in cloud development, agentic ai, and web design

 reach out if you'd like to chat,